Food & Farming:

 - In between classes, connect with the instructor and other students via an exclusive email group

-To register, click the button below:
+To register, click the buttons below:

 Your Instructor

-Hart Hagan is an educator, a native plant expert, and an environmental reporter who has produced nearly 400 radio shows and over 250 videos since 2018.
+Hart is also an environmental reporter who has produced nearly 400 radio shows and over 250 videos since 2018.
 He is the founder of Water & Climate, a Facebook group with over 4,500 members.
 Six years as a climate reporter has led him to focus on the value of ecosystems and water cycles as a key driver of climate, and the primary means of curbing extinction and providing habitat for our fellow species.

 Hart is passionate about educating people that in order to understand flooding, drought, heatwaves and wildfires, we must look beyond CO2 and examine how we treat our land.
 He is an avid gardener with a focus on native wildflowers and creating landscapes that capture all the rainfall.